Recordings/Discussions

 In 1996 Janis recorded a F. Chopin recital for EMI/Angel of waltzes, nocturnes and mazurkas and in 1998 recorded a disc of F. Chopin and F. Liszt including F. Liszt’s arrangement of Wagner’s Liebestod from Tristan und Isolde.

-Byron Janis pianism has been described as combining a Hotechnique with a sublime musicality akin to Alfred Cortot's.
-He has a special affinity for F. Chopin.
+Byron Janis pianism wadescribed as combining a Horowitzian technique with a sublime musicality akin to Alfred Cortot's.
+He had a special affinity for F. Chopin.
 In 1978 he was asked by the French to make a television special on the life of Frédéric Chopin.
 This was shown on PBS in the USA, as well as in different countries around the world.
-He has been featured many times on major television interview and talk programs.
+He was featured many times on major television interview and talk programs.

 Composition